DominikFilipiak/rc-2023-24/docs/lab3-public/lab3.md

 img.save("red_ball.png")
 ```

 4. **Stereo Matching**: Your task is to implement your own depth detection using stereo matching.
-In mujoco/ you are presented with 3 files: reconstruct.py, left.png and right.png. reconstruct.py was used to
+In `mujoco/` you are presented with 3 files: `reconstruct.py`, `left.png` and `right.png`. `reconstruct.py` was used to
-   generate the world (two boxes and one sphere) as seen from two cameras (left.png, right.png) but the information about the positions of the objects was lost.
-Using the information about positions of the cameras, sizes
+   generate the world (two boxes and one sphere) as seen from two cameras (`left.png`, `right.png`) but the information about the positions of the objects was lost.
+Using all the information still available in the `reconstruct.py`
-   of the objects and your knowledge about relationship between disparity and baseline, find the coordinates of the
+   and your knowledge about relationship between disparity and baseline, find the coordinates of the
    objects.
-Finish the implementation of reconstruct.py to reconstruct the scenes from left.png and right.py.
+Finish the implementation of `reconstruct.py` to reconstruct the scenes from `left.png` and `right.py`.
 The objects should be in very similar position, but don't worry if they are not exactly the same.
+   Tip: Start by finding the centers of the visible parts of the objects.
+Remember that the center of the entire box and its top face are slightly different in the `z` coordinate.

 ![](left_right.png)